Steve Snedeker’s Landscaping and Gardening Blog

 BobbyMiller 037

 The log cabin he is posing in front of up there he built himself.
 It is one of those divine Thoreau-esque sorts of places that fits so well in its environment, it nearly appears to have grown there.
 What is most remarkable about his spread is that it is built on reclaimed strip mined property.
-Well, actually “reclaimed” is wrong – because it was abandoned back when strip mines would simply get mined out, than un-reclaimed, leaving humongous trenches behind as if some Mighty God had scratched his fingers in dirt leaving parallel lines of destruction behind.
+Well, actually “reclaimed” is wrong – because it was abandoned back when strip mines would simply get mined out, very much ‘un-reclaimed’, leaving humongous trenches behind as if some Mighty God had scratched his fingers in dirt leaving parallel lines of destruction behind.
 But the forest and Nature herself reclaimed what we see here, and it is actually quite something.
 Here’s a shot off Bobby’s porch:

 BobbyMiller 052